-Tionne Watkins, better known by her stage name T-Boz — the “T” in the ‘90s R&B girl group TLC — is raising awareness of a serious blood disorder that primarily affects people of African descent: sickle cell anemia.
+Tionne Watkins, better known by her stage name T-Boz — the “T” in the ‘90s R&B girl group TLC — is raising awareness of Sickle Cell Anemia.
+This disease primarily affects people of African descent.

-Sickle cell anemia is a type of sickle cell disease, in which red blood cells stick to vessel walls, blocking blood flow and preventing oxygen from reaching the body’s tissues.
+Sickle cell anemia is a type of sickle cell disease.
+Red blood cells stick to vessel walls, blocking blood flow and preventing oxygen from reaching the body’s tissues.
 This can cause fatigue, pain, swelling, and a number of serious injuries and illnesses.